 I am the author of numerous books and articles on the topic of political philosophy, critical theory, Islam, and modernity.
 Please see my publications page for a list of my publications: Publications

-I am currently working on three writing projects:
+I am currently working on three research projects:

 1) I am writing a book on the political, philosophical, and religious foundations of far-right identitarian movements in Europe and the United States, which I intend to publish in 2020.